Drooping Pothos — Why Vines Go Limp and How to Revive Them

 Causes

-Pothos droops predictably for one to five days after repotting.
-Root disturbance temporarily reduces water uptake efficiency.
-This resolves on its own without intervention as long as the plant is not overwatered during the recovery period.
+Pothos predictably droops for anywhere from one to five days after being repotted, as the disturbed root system temporarily loses some of its capacity to take up water even in properly moist soil.
+This resolves on its own without any special intervention as long as the plant isn't overwatered out of concern during the recovery window, which risks adding a second stress on top of the first.

 How to Fix It